ikudryashov/todo_app/docs/Entities/user.md

 | Password   | string  | The hashed password for the user.                        |
 | Salt       | string  | The salt used for password hashing.                      |

+All fields are required to not be empty or null for User entity.
 User's password and salt are not accessible via the API.